Benny Chan (actor)

-Benny Chan Ho-man (born 7 October 1969) is a Hong Kong actor and singer.
+Benny Chan Ho-man is a Hong Kong actor and singer.

 Education

 Chan attended Raimondi College.
 He graduated with a bachelor's degree in social science from Lingnan University.

 Acting career

 Chan's career in the entertainment industry began in 1994 when he appeared in a television commercial for Vitasoy.
 He later joined TVB and acted in many television dramas produced by the company.
 Some of his best-known roles include Duen Yu in Demi-Gods and Semi-Devils (1997), Sun Wukong in Journey to the West II (1998), and Na-tsa in Gods of Honour (2001).

 Since the early 2000s, he has become less active in Hong Kong, and has switched to working on mainland Chinese and Taiwanese television series.
 One of which is a series drama, The Legend of Crazy Monk, as the main protagonist Ji Gong.
 The drama became popular in various countries.

 Music career

 Chan is also a singer.
 He has released a number of albums.
 His best-known song is the theme song of Journey to the West II (1998).
 He also sang the theme songs for Dragon Love (1999), Gods of Honour (2001), Silver Mouse (2002), Qianlong Xia Jiangnan (2003) and A Pillow Case of Mystery (2006) and the subthemes for Journey to the West II, Anti-Crime Squad (1999), Silver Mouse, Vigilante Force (2003) and Qianlong Xia Jiangnan.
 His rendition of Chinese versions of two Pokémon songs has won him several awards.